eclipse-tractusx/sldt-semantic-models/CONTRIBUTING.md

 * https://accounts.eclipse.org/mailing-list/tractusx-dev

-## How to Contribute
+## License Header

-We are happy receiving contributions to this rpository.
-Please not that the repository's content is licensed under the Creative Commons Attribution 4.0 International license.
+We are happy receiving contributions to this repository.
+Please note that the content of the is licensed under the Creative Commons Attribution 4.0 International license.
 Thus, it is required that you add a license header like the following into your model file